williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 Let $w_i \in \mathbb{R}^{10000}$ be a word represented by the $i$th column of $\widehat{M}$.
 Then, the embedding of that word is the $i$th column of $\widehat{U}_{99}$, which is in $\mathbb{R}^{99}$.

-# Performance on the Analogy Task:
+# Performance:

-Ok, so we've created a word embedding, but how good is it.
-This is not an easy question to answer, but let's return to our original task of completing analogies. ...
+Ok, so we've created a word embedding, but how well does it preserve the semantic and syntatic relationships between words.
+This is not an easy question to answer, but let's examine some interesting properties of this embedding.

 TODO
 * Provide diagrams of performance on gendered anologies